HeyItsMedard/optim/README.md

 if xi == 0, then the constraint is always verified, and yi will be equal to 0 since your objective is increasing with yi and you are minimizing. in both case, the constraint is equivalent to the "if" test.

+vagy ha ismert változók, akkor if then else

 ### 9. **Kommentek**
 A kommenteket a `#` jellel lehet megadni.
 Ezeket a fordító figyelmen kívül hagyja.